Marsun Company Limited

 The main weapon fitted on the forward bow deck is a Denel GI-2 20mm gun.
 The duel fed cannon features a hydraulic rearming device and two 150-cartridge boxes on either side of the mount.
 The gun has a muzzle velocity of 1050m/s and can fire at a rate of 750 rounds a minute.

 The patrol boats can also be installed with a stern-facing 12.7mm machine gun along with a co-axial 81mm grenade launcher.

-The onboard navigation systems include a X-band radar, a gyro compass, a speed log, an echo sounder, a differential global positioning system (DGPS), a Navtex receiver and an anemometer.
+The on-board navigation systems include an X-band radar, gyro compass, speed log, echo sounder, differential global positioning system (DGPS), Navtex receiver, and anemometer.

 The M21-class is powered by two MAN diesel engines driving two fixed-pitch propellers.
 Each engine develops a power output of 1,029kW at 2,100rpm.
 The shipboard electricity is supplied by two 32kWe 220V gen sets.

-The propulsion system allows the vessels to sail at a maximum speed of more than 30kt.
-The M21-class can attain a maximum range of 350nmi.
+The propulsion system allows the vessels to sail at a maximum speed of more than 30k.
+The M21-class can attain a maximum range of 350nm.